 There’s a simple formula in both slides that we’re following to create an impact metric with an image.

-2. Ensure that the image isn’t too busy or distracting.
-Here we’ve just cropped out the happy customers so that there are no distracting background components.
+Make sure the image isn’t too busy or distracting.
+Here we’ve just cropped out the happy customers so there are no distracting background elements.

 Alternatively, we can use dark hues or black for our background and then use light colors or white for our fonts.
-For example, this impact metric below emphasizing that our brand is not perceived as being tech-savvy.
+For example, the impact metric below emphasizes that our brand is not perceived as tech-savvy

-If we choose a busy background image, like in the example below, and overlay text on it, we end up with an impact metric slide that’s distracting and difficult to read.
+If we use a busy background image, like the one below, and put text over it, we end up with an impact metric slide that’s distracting and hard to read.

 3. Multiple Metrics